quip/quip-apps/README.md

 npm install -g quip-cli
 ```

-You will also want to log in to quip before interacting with the platform:
+You will also want to log in to Quip before interacting with the platform:

 ```
 quip-cli login